Direct Detection of Dark Photon Dark Matter with the James Webb Space Telescope

-Typically, accounting for the contribution of each surface area on the mirror to the electromagnetic field is necessary.
-The final electromagnetic energy received by the receiver encompasses the interference from each surface unit.
-We demonstrated that for high-mass DPDM, the contribution to the electromagnetic wave field at a given position primarily stems from the surface unit perpendicular to the separation vector, allowing us to calculate the electromagnetic flux at the receiver using ray-optics.

-We utilized data from JWST observations to search for a monochromatic signal within the continuous background in the 10-500 terahertz (THz) range.
-Both the JWST Mid-Infrared Instrument (MIRI) and Near Infrared Spectrograph (NIRSpec) data were employed.
-Our analysis enabled us to establish limits on the DPDM kinetic mixing coupling at approximately $\epsilon \sim 3\times 10^{-11}$ and $\epsilon \sim \mathcal{O}(10^{-12})$ respectively.
-This broadband search for DPDM yielded valuable lower-frequency constraints, complementing other experiments conducted in room-sized laboratories, such as Lampost, Mudhi, FUNK, and TOKYO.
-However, our results indicated a coupling weaker by about one order of magnitude compared to the XENON1T results, which utilized the potential dark photon flux generated by the Sun, without assuming that the dark photon is the dark matter.
-Our results are also comparable with the astrophysical bound from the solar emission of the dark photon particles.

-While our results are slightly weaker than XENON1T constraints, there exists potential for improvement given that JWST is not specifically designed for the direct detection of DPDM.
-JWST boasts an outstanding receiver capable of detecting THz signals.
-By incorporating a spherical mirror as the reflector, as proposed in~Refs.~\cite{Horns:2012jf, Jaeckel:2013eha, Jaeckel:2015kea}, or adopting a flat reflector along with a parabolic collection mirror, akin to the design in the TOKYO experiment~\cite{Knirck:2018ojz, Tomita:2020usq} and the BRASS-p experiment~\cite{Bajjali:2023uis}, it is possible to enhance sensitivity by orders of magnitude due to the right focus on the DPDM signal.
+Moreover, we have proved that for high-mass DPDM, the propagation of the DPDM-induced signal follows simple ray optics, which greatly simplifies the calculation.

+We have carefully analyzed the optical system of JWST, including both its OTE system and detector optics.
+Although DPDM can induce photons on multiple optical elements of JWST, these photons do not contribute to the final detected signal.
+The main reason is that DPDM-induced photons propagate nearly perpendicular to the local metallic surfaces, deviating from the optical path of starlight photons, and will be lost upon reflections.
+Nevertheless, we propose that, with appropriate adjustments to the mirror positioning in the OTE system during ground-based testing, a space telescope such as JWST would achieve significant sensitivity to DPDM.
+This concept can be applied to future space missions such as LUVOIR~\cite{luvoir2019luvoir}, HabEx~\cite{gaudi2020habitable}, Origins~\cite{meixner2019origins}, Roman (WFIRST)~\cite{spergel2015wide}.